 Self-service purchasers won't use a customer's Premier support incidents for receiving support for their self-service purchases.

 How are users expected to receive training on the products they buy through self-service purchase?

 Extensive training for users is provided on the Microsoft Power BI, Power Apps, and Power Automate websites.
 The products have guided learning, documentation, samples, and strong communities to get answers and tips directly from other users.

 What happens to a self-service purchase if a user leaves the organization?

 Valid users will continue to have full use of the self-service purchase for the duration of the subscription.
 The subscription remains active until the purchaser directly cancels it or an admin requests that the subscription be canceled through customer support.
 Admins may also choose to assign a centrally purchased license to users of the canceled subscription.

 What's the role of Microsoft's partners in self-service purchases?

 Partners who have delegated administration privileges can see self-service purchases in the Microsoft 365 admin center, just like an admin.
 Partners can help support an organization that wants to centralize products bought through self-service purchases.
 Additionally, partners may offer solutions to extend the capabilities of a self-service purchase.

-In which countries can I make a self-service purchase?
+In which countries and regions can I make a self-service purchase?